 Box mods are essentially the brain and battery part of what is a typical vaporizer consists of.
 The biggest difference is that the mod is not complete without an atomizer attachment.

 Technically a box mod can be considered a 3-in-1 vaporizer.
 But in general, a 3-in-1 is any vape that can successfully vaporize all of the materials mentioned in this post – dry herbs, wax and oils.
 There are multiple paths to achieving this, but a box mod is definitely one of the more common examples.
 There are also some traditional vaporizers out there that can vape all three substances as well.
 In either case, the operation of a 3-in-1 will follow much of the same rules as the above options, depending on the material.
 The main thing to account for is the different vape attachments specifically designed for their respective substance – for example, if you place oil in an herb coil you likely will damage the coil, so just pay close attention to the atomizer attachment being used.

 As you can tell, there are a lot of choices when it comes to vaporizers and the options are almost endless.
 Fortunately operating these devices is not too complicated and even though they differ from model to model, many of the functions are very similar from one device to another.
 If you have other questions, please feel free to reach out for help.
-And make sure to check out the blog and Vape Shop Dictionary for top quality information too!
+And make sure to check out the Vape Shop Dictionary and blog for top quality information too!